-B. Notify parents/guardians of students’ program status (if they have been selected, not selected, or chosen as an alternate).
-Parents/guardians will receive an explanation of the appeal process, an explanation of the procedures to exit a student from the program, information on the district’s program, and the options that are available to identified students;
+- Notify parents of the students selected.
+Parents will receive a full explanation of the procedures for identification, an explanation of the process to exit a student from the program, the information on the district's program, and the options that are available to identified students.

-C. Obtain parental permission to place identified students in the program before any special services and programs are provided to the student;
+- Obtain parental permission to place identified students in the program before any special services and programs are provided to the student.

 Process for Appeal